Col. Charles Bogle (United States Army, Ret.)

 Charles received the Bachelor of Science in Mechanical Engineering from Oklahoma State University and completed Aerospace Safety Management Studies at the University of Southern California.
 Charles’ service in the civilian industry includes duties as a test engineer, manufacturing/operations General Foreman and Program Manager supporting primarily the F-111 and F-16 programs.
 As a member of the F-111 Program Office he was progressively responsible for the management of F-111 special test equipment, spare parts, and aircraft modifications and restorations for USAF and RAAF requirements.
 His last assignment, prior to retirement, was the Senior Manager of RAAF Support Services and Cold Proof Load Test Facility, responsible for the management of engineering and related services to support the RAAF F-111 fleet.
 Charles was responsible for the overall program and technical management of both the construction requirements and test conduct of this unique $15 million (U.S.) Australian F-111 Cold Proof Load Test facility.

-He supported during 2003-2004 the activities of the “America’s Huey 091 The Final Journey Home Foundation” as a coordinator and supporter of the Colorado segment of that effort, culminating with the placement of Huey 091 helicopter in the Smithsonian Museum of American History display “Americans at War, the Price of Freedom” representing the Vietnam War.
+Col. Bogle supported the activities of the “America’s Huey 091 The Final Journey Home Foundation” as a coordinator and supporter of the Colorado segment of that effort, culminating with the placement of Huey 091 helicopter in the Smithsonian Museum of American History display “Americans at War, the Price of Freedom” representing the Vietnam War.
 He has been actively involved with the America’s Huey 091 Foundation since 2007.

-Charles and his wife Dorothy of 52 years have lived in, Colorado since 2002.
-They are the proud parents of two grown children and have a total four grandchildren.
+Charles and his wife Dorothy have lived in Colorado since 2002.
+They are the proud parents of two grown children and have four grandchildren.